rokon12/what-why-how-in-software-engineering-and-development/README.md

-# What why & how in Software Engineering And Development
+# What, Why & How in Software Engineering And Development

 **An attempt to answer some History Questions related to software engineerign and development**